 Figure 4.
-Proof of the second monad morphism law for $run\mathbb{A}T$.
+Proof of the second monad morphism law for $run \mathbb{A}T$.

-We observe that the problem of reasoning about aspect interference for an isolated function woven by aspects is directly analogous to the work of MRI in the model of mixins.
+the work of MRI in the model of mixins.
 Therefore, we can benefit from the established results of MRI in at least two ways:

 - Translate AOP programs into the setting of MRI; establish the required program equivalence in this setting, and interpret this result back into the AOP model.
 This approach allows us to reuse directly all the theorems proven in the MRI model. - Lift the reasoning techniques developed in MRI to the AOP setting, to establish similar harmlessness results.
 This path is potentially more general and avoids a translation to MRI, but it does entail the need to re-establish all theorems proven in the MRI model in the AOP model.5